Flowering TRees-Dogwood

 Light Conditions

-In their natural state, Dogwoods are an understory tree, and they can be used as such.
+In their natural state, Dogwoods are an understory tree that can be used as such.
 They perform best in partial shade but can tolerate full sun with sufficient water.
-The Chinese varieties tolerate sun better than the American natives.
+The Chinese varieties tolerate the sun better than the American natives.

 Fertilization

-The timing of feeding is important to dogwoods.
+The timing of feeding is important to Dogwood.
 Feed in the spring and again in 3 months.
 Do not feed trees in their first year.

 How To Test For Drainage